Lima9092/LimaMike/README.md

 2. Click "Load Files" to select your mapping and data files
 3. View processed data in the grid (validation errors highlighted in pink)
 4. Use "Show Errors Only" to filter to rows with validation issues
+5. Use "Show Mapped Only" to display only fields specified in mapping
-5. Use "Show All Data" to revert to showing all rows
+6. Use "Show All Data" to revert to showing all rows and fields
+7. Use "Sort by Data" to arrange columns in original CSV order
+8. Use "Sort by Mapping" to arrange columns in mapping file order
-6. Export processed data with the "Export Data" button
+9. Export processed data with the "Export Data" button
-7. Export error logs with the "Export Errors" button
+10. Export error logs with the "Export Errors" button

 ## Mapping File Format